jerometerry/potassium/README.md

     var l = b.Listen(v => Console.Write("{0} ", v));
 ```

-**EventSink** - EventSink is an Event that can be fired (the name of the firing method in Sodium is *Send*).
+**EventPublisher** - EventPublisher is an Event that can be published (the name of the publishing method in Sodium is *Send*).

-Here's an example of creating an EventSink, and sending (aka firing) a value to all registered listeners.
+Here's an example of creating an EventPublisher, and sending (aka publishing) a value to all registered listeners.
 ```
-    var e = new EventSink<int>();
+    var e = new EventPublisher<int>();
     ... // register listeners
     e.Send(0);
 ```

-**BehaviorSink** - BehaviorSink is a Behavior that can be fired
+**BehaviorPublisher** - BehaviorPublisher is a Behavior that can be published

-Here's an example of constructing a BehaviorSink with an initial value of zero, and seding it a new value of one,  after some operations that register listeners.
+Here's an example of constructing a BehaviorPublisher with an initial value of zero, and sending it a new value of one,  after some operations that register listeners.
 ```
-    var b = new BehaviorSink<int>(0);
+    var b = new BehaviorPublisher<int>(0);
     ... // register listeners
     b.Send(1);
 ```

-**EventLoop** - EventLoop is an EventSink that listenes another Event for firings, and fires the same value on itself, known as looping.
+**EventLoop** - EventLoop is an EventPublisher that listens to another Event for publishings, and publishes the same value on itself, known as looping.

 Below is a basic example of using the EventLoop.
 Firing happens on *e*, which triggers the callback on *loop*, writing the value to the console.
 ```
-    var e = new EventSink<int>();
+    var e = new EventPublisher<int>();
     var loop = new EventLoop<int>();
     loop.Loop(e);
     var l = loop.Listen(v => Console.Write("{0} ", v);
-    e.Fire(0);
+    e.Publish(0);
 ```

-**BehaviorLoop** - BehaviorLoop loops firings from one Behavior to another, similar to EventLoop (internally, Behavior just calls the EventLoop.Loop method).
+**BehaviorLoop** - BehaviorLoop loops publishings from one Behavior to another, similar to EventLoop (internally, Behavior just calls the EventLoop.Loop method).

 Below is a basic example of using the BehaviorLoop.
 Firing happens on *b*, which triggers the callback on *loop*, writing the value to the console.
 ```
-    var b = new BehaviorSink<int>(0);
+    var b = new BehaviorPublisher<int>(0);
     var loop = new BehaviorLoop<int>();
     loop.Loop(b);
     var l = loop.Listen(v => Console.Write("{0} ", v);
-    e.Fire(1);
+    e.Publish(1);
 ```

 Key Operations
 ==========

-**Hold** - A Hold is an operation on an Event given an initial value, that creates a Behavior with the initial value that updates whenever the Event fires.
+**Hold** - A Hold is an operation on an Event given an initial value, that creates a Behavior with the initial value that updates whenever the Event publishes.

 **Map** - A map is the process of converting an Event or Behavior from one type to another, by supplying a mapping function.

-**Filter** - Filtering is the process of throwing away any firings from source Events that don't evaluate to true through a given filter predicate.
+**Filter** - Filtering is the process of throwing away any publishings from source Events that don't evaluate to true through a given filter predicate.

 **Gate** - Gating is the process of now allowing Firing values that don't evaluate to true through a given gate predicate.

 **Merge** - Merging is the process of combining two Events of the same type into a single Event, using a coalesce (combining) function.

-**Snapshot** - Snapshot is the process of sampling a Behaviors value at the time of an Event firing, and producing a value (a snapshot) by passing the value of the Behavior at the time of the firing and the value fired on the Event into a snapshot function.
+**Snapshot** - Snapshot is the process of sampling a Behaviors value at the time of an Event publishing, and producing a value (a snapshot) by passing the value of the Behavior at the time of the publishing and the value published on the Event into a snapshot function.

 **Apply** - Apply is the process of taking a Behavior and a Behavior of mapping functions, to produce of a new Behavior of the return type of the mapping function inside the Behavior.
 This is the primitive for Behavior lifting.

 **Lift** - Lifting is the process of taking a multi-valued function (2 or 3 valued functions in Sodium), along with Behaviors for each value of the function, and creating a new Behavior that is computed by evaluating the function with the current values of each of the Behaviors values.

-A lifted Behavior has the property that if any of the input Behaviors are modified simultaneously, the lifted Behavior should fire only once.
+A lifted Behavior has the property that if any of the input Behaviors are modified simultaneously, the lifted Behavior should publish only once.

-**Lift Glitch** - A lift glitch occurs if a lifted Behavior fires multiple times in response to simultaneous updates of it's input Behaviors.
+**Lift Glitch** - A lift glitch occurs if a lifted Behavior publishes multiple times in response to simultaneous updates of it's input Behaviors.

 **Coalesce** - Coalesce is the process of combining several simultaneous values into a single value.